ataylor89/diary/correctlaw.md

 I wanted to provide an account of ten laws (in the list above) because it's very useful to know these laws

-These laws pertain the IRS... they don't pertain to citizens... they pertain to the IRS
+These laws pertain to the IRS... they don't pertain to citizens... they pertain to the IRS

 The law for citizens is to be peaceful